ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Once in use, UDP throws "soft errors" (ERROR.UDP(-Lite)) upon receiving ICMP notifications indicating failures in the network.

 Listen:
 : LISTEN.UDP.
 Calling `Listen` for UDP Multicast Receive binds a local port, prepares it to receive inbound UDP datagrams from peers, and issues a multicast host join.
-If a remote endpoint with an address is supplied, the join is Source-specific Multicast, and the path selection is based on the route to the remote endpoint.
-If a remote endpoint is not supplied, the join is Any-source Multicast, and the path selection is based on the outbound route to the group supplied in the local endpoint.
+If a Remote Endpoint with an address is supplied, the join is Source-specific Multicast, and the path selection is based on the route to the Remote Endpoint.
+If a Remote Endpoint is not supplied, the join is Any-source Multicast, and the path selection is based on the outbound route to the group supplied in the Local Endpoint.

 ConnectionReceived:
 : UDP Multicast Receive Listeners will deliver new connections once they have received traffic from a new Remote Endpoint.